 Pinterest Expansion Plans

-Custom apps and widgets are likely to help restaurants establish stronger advertising campaigns on the site, but for now, restaurants have fewer marketing options on Pinterest than other social platforms.
+Custom apps and widgets are likely to help restaurants establish h4er advertising campaigns on the site, but for now, restaurants have fewer marketing options on Pinterest than other social platforms.
 The company plans to offer small businesses a series of webinars, workshops and other learning tools to maximize their marketing results.
 New formats for advertising are in the works, and these include making upgrades to Promoted Pins.

 Pinterest recently established the Pinstitute, an educational program that helps businesses connect with its regular members or “Pinners.”
-Another new Pinterest feature is “Rich Pins” that provide more information for consumers, such as where to buy products and reviews and ratings for recipes, products and movies, and these pins offer stronger marketing potential for restaurants.
+Another new Pinterest feature is “Rich Pins” that provide more information for consumers, such as where to buy products and reviews and ratings for recipes, products and movies, and these pins offer h4er marketing potential for restaurants.

 How Pinterest Works for Restaurants